adobe-rnd/franklin-site-status/README.md

 - Regularly update MongoDB to the latest version to benefit from the latest security fixes and improvements.

 > Please note that these are general recommendations and may vary based on actual workload and performance analysis.
 It is recommended to take a more precise approach like performing load tests and observing the performance to decide the optimal resource allocation.
 Regular monitoring of the services is strongly recommended.

-## Import Worker

-The Import Worker is responsible for importing repositories from a GitHub organization and storing them in a MongoDB database.

-### Resource Recommendations

-#### CPU
-The import worker does not perform heavy computations, but it does make network requests.
-The CPU load will depend on the frequency and amount of data these requests return.
-The import worker could probably work well with a limit of 0.5 CPU.

-#### Memory
-The worker is fetching repository data from Github, which could lead to high memory consumption if the organization has a lot of repositories.
-A limit of 1GB should be enough in most cases.
-Please monitor and adjust accordingly.

-#### Disk
-The import worker itself does not need any dedicated disk space as it operates in-memory and directly writes to the MongoDB database.
-Hence, no additional disk space is needed for the worker.

-### Security Recommendations

-- **Environment Variables**: The worker uses environment variables for sensitive data such as GitHub Client ID and Secret.
-Ensure these are stored securely and are not exposed in any logs or error messages.

-- **GitHub API Rate Limiting**: Ensure that your application handles GitHub API rate limits gracefully.
-If a rate limit exceeded error occurs, you might need to implement a backoff and retry strategy.
-Additionally, consider using a GitHub App installation token to have a separate rate limit from user-to-server requests.

-- **Data Validation**: The worker trusts the response from the GitHub API.
-Consider validating the data before saving it into the MongoDB database to prevent possible issues.

-- **Bulk Operation Errors**: When executing the `bulkWrite` operation, ensure that you handle any possible errors that could arise.
-For example, MongoDB might reject an operation due to a duplicate key error, and this should be handled gracefully.

-- **Network Policies**: Consider restricting network access to the worker, allowing only necessary traffic.
-In Kubernetes, this can be achieved using Network Policies.

-### Worker Health Checks
-The worker has a `setWorkerRunningState` function which updates a `workerStates` collection in the MongoDB database.
-This can be used for monitoring the state of the worker.
-However, consider implementing proper health checks using Kubernetes Liveness and Readiness Probes for better reliability and observability.

-> **Note:** These are general recommendations.
-Actual resource usage can vary based on the data size and the number of repositories.
-Regular monitoring and adjusting resources based on usage is always a good practice.

 ## Node Express Server